the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_4/_index.md

           'task_assigned_to',
         )
 ```
 This will enable the New Task form to have the Task Assigned To field.
+Since we are using Model forms, there's not much to do here.

+Next we need to modify the dashboard so that we can take advantage of seeing assigned tasks and hide ones that aren't for the user.

 ## Modify Views

-Lastly, we need to update the dashboard so that we only see the tasks assigned to the logged in user.
+The only thing we need to see are tasks assigned to the logged in user.
+We need to hide the other tasks away.
+To do this, we can use *data.filter* and filter our data for only tasks assigned to the username.

 Let's open *views.py* and add some code in *TaskDashboard*.

 ```shell
   # comment or delete the line below